 Note

-If you are using the DATEV LODAS integration, the export file will, in those cases, include a relevant note with the DATEV Personalnummern of the respective employees.
+If you use the integration with DATEV LODAS, a corresponding note with the DATEV personnel numbers of the respective employees will be displayed within the export file in these cases.
 No such notes are transferred for Lohn und Gehalt.

 Not included in the export | Based on manual input in DATEV |